Life cycle thinking: Integrated product policy (IPP)

+Integrated product policy works to minimize environmental degradation caused by products by looking at all phases of a product's life cycle to pinpoint where taking action is most effective.
+This also uses a cradle-to-grave approach when looking at a product's life.
+In addition, it is important that policies avoid burden shifting and do not decrease environmental emissions at one stage of development at the expense of another.
+Integrated policy measures used to act upon recommendations include economic instruments, substance bans, voluntary agreements, environmental labeling, and product design guidelines; the use of a variety of tools, rather than a single policy measure, is a central feature of an integrated approach.

+The European Commission issued a green paper on IPP on 7 February 2001.
+The European Parliament initially viewed the Commission's proposals as "interesting" but "unsatisfactory", and called for "a more exhaustive and more cohesive policy proposal" to be put forward.
+The Commission subsequently adopted a Communication on the subject on 18 June 2003, which was sub-titled "Building on Environmental Life-Cycle Thinking".
+The Communication listed potential roles to be played by several stakeholders: member states, industry, consumer organizations, environmental organizations and consumers.

 Sectors

-Life cycle thinking has applications in sectors such as the following:

 Agriculture

 Life cycle thinking works to reduce the impact of the agriculture and food industry at all stages of food production.
-Cultural identity, health, lifestyle, and nutrition are addressed to ensure decreases in emissions and environmental impact do not occur at the expense of consumer well-being.
+Cultural identity, health, lifestyle, and nutrition are addressed to ensure that decreases in emissions and environmental impact do not occur at the expense of consumer well-being.

 Manufacturing

 A Product Life Cycle Analysis involves all production and service processes involved in the manufacturing of a product throughout the life cycle.
 This includes the production of materials needed to make the product.
-Since the manufacturing sector is a big emitter of pollutants and user of natural resources, pinpointing areas in which to decrease environmental impact throughout the manufacturing process is a big part of life-cycle thinking.
+Since the manufacturing sector is a big emitter of pollutants and a user of natural resources, pinpointing areas in which to decrease environmental impact throughout the manufacturing process is a big part of life-cycle thinking.

 Energy

-Drastic increases in atmospheric CO2 caused by the burning of fossil fuels have led to the search for alternative energy sources like biofuels and renewable energy sources.
+Drastic increases in atmospheric CO2 caused by burning fossil fuels have led to the search for alternative energy sources like biofuels and renewable energy sources.
 To analyze whether or not these alternative sources have overall less environmental impact than conventional energy sources, life-cycle analysis is needed.
 Life-cycle thinking is an intricate part of finding new energy sources that have an overall smaller impact on the environment.

 Waste management

-Life-cycle thinking and analysis can help reduce negative environmental impacts of waste generation and management.
+Life-cycle thinking and analysis can help reduce the negative environmental impacts of waste generation and management.
 This includes looking at ways to reduce waste production, increase recycling, and dispose of waste in a more environmentally friendly way.
-This is complicated by differences in benefits and burdens of in different geographical regions and the fact that effects usually occur over long periods of time.
-Furthermore, benefits and burdens of different processes can occur in many different forms and can be difficult to identify, quantify and compare.
+This is complicated by differences in benefits and burdens in different geographical regions and the fact that effects usually occur over long periods.
+Furthermore, the benefits and burdens of different processes can occur in many different forms and can be difficult to identify, quantify and compare.